 Relocating an employee is an extremely costly exercise, and the chances of a failed international assignment are high without proper planning and strategy.
-Overseas placements can be stressful for employees and their families; therefore, it is of paramount importance that organizations provide the right level of support.
+Overseas placements can be stressful for employees and their families; therefore, it is of paramount importance that organisations provide the right level of support.
 The most common reason for a failed international assignment is a poor cultural fit, where the employee struggles to adapt to a foreign culture and the assignment is terminated prematurely, resulting in heavy costs to the company in both financial and employee satisfaction terms.

-Let’s take a look at a case study where a global athletic apparel company suffered substantial losses because their employees could not adapt to the host location culture and had to cut their assignment short.
+Let’s take a look at a case study where a global athletic clothing company suffered substantial losses because their employees could not adapt to the host location culture and had to cut their assignment short.

-Case Study: Renowned Global Athletic Apparel Company
+Case Study: Renowned Global Athletic Clothing Company

 Employees from North America were sent to East Asia on assignment to support their local teams.
-The company did not provide a detailed briefing for the employees to properly convey the destination country’s cultural norms, beliefs, practices, and expectations.
+The company did not provide a detailed briefing for the employees to properly convey the destination country’s cultural norms, beliefs, practices and expectations.
 As a result, the employees did not have a comprehensive understanding of their destination country and had difficulty settling in quickly.
 The employees struggled to adjust and adapt to the very different culture and lifestyle, compounded by the additional impact of COVID-19, and they shortened the assignment period abruptly after just a few months.

-Costs Incurred by the Organization
+Costs Incurred by the Organisation

 Due to the prematurely terminated assignments, the company incurred a number of costs: